-British cellist Ariana Kashefi is in high demand as a soloist and chamber musician having performed in venues including Wigmore Hall, Pierre Boulez Saal, Berlin Philharmonie, Royal Albert Hall, Southbank Centre, and more.Read More
+British cellist Ariana Kashefi is in high demand as a soloist and chamber musician having performed at venues including Wigmore Hall, Pierre Boulez Saal, Berlin Philharmonie, Royal Albert Hall, Southbank Centre, and more.Read More

 Ariana frequently performs as a soloist with orchestras and this season includes concertos with the Narva Symphony Orchestra (Estonia), North London Symphony Orchestra, and the Janus Ensemble.
-As an orchestral musician, Ariana has also worked with the London Symphony Orchestra and has been invited on several tours with the Mahler Chamber Orchestra.
+As an orchestral musician, Ariana has worked with the London Symphony Orchestra and has been invited on several tours with the Mahler Chamber Orchestra.

 Over the years Ariana has also received invaluable guidance from Steven Isserlis, David Geringas, Ralph Kirshbaum, and Gary Hoffman.

 Recent engagements include performing with the Boulez Ensemble conducted by Daniel Barenboim, a tour with the Mahler Chamber Orchestra, and recitals at St James’s, Piccadily and the Lichfield Festival.